 Once your hands are a bit softer, rub in some shea butter.
 Make sure your hands are dry afterwards.

 Then use a medical paper tape such as Micropore.
 I prefer this to regular sticky fabric plaster tape because it keeps your fingers from gettng moisture logged under the tape.

 However, that wouldn't suit you if your hands tend to be more sweaty.
-In that case, I would use the non stretch athletic tape below.
+In that case, I would use this non stretch athletic tape.

 Don't wrap the fingers too tight.
 Then give your hands a rest until the wound heals.

 This is an unexpected symptom I had a while back after a long session.
 After a show I went to pee and my urine was a dark brown.